VuongNM/vuongnm.github.io/short.md

 title: Questions and sometime half thoughts
 ---

+### Aging as an evolutionary advantage

+Human, throughout our life, gather experience and the older the man, the wiser they become.
+So these older man will have a much better survival and procreative advantage.
+If there is no aging and slowing down of the old animal, future generation will be less diverse.
+This homogeneity make the whole species an easy target for a sweeping disease.
+Longer the time, higher the risk.

+So you can see, taking advantage away bring back the balance and give the species the strength via diversity.

 ### Making money
 Man makes money either by realizing a Platoninc ideal or corrupting one.
 I want to be in the 1st category.